-Kirsh: also known as kirschwasser, is a clear, colourless brandy traditionally made from sour cherries that originates from Germany.
+Kirsh: also known as kirschwasser, is a clear, colorless brandy traditionally made from sour cherries that originates from Germany.
 Its a traditional ingredient in German Black Forest Cake.
 Kirsh is pretty strong, with an abv of around 40%.
-You could substitute with a milder cherry alcohol such as cherry liquor if you prefer, or with cherry juice for an alcohol free version.
+You could substitute with a milder cherry alcohol such as cherry liquor if you prefer, or with cherry juice for an alcohol-free version.

 Lemon juice: fresh lemon juice is best for this recipe.
-You will need one table spoon or approximately the juice from half a lemon, depending how big and juicy your lemon is.
+You will need one tablespoon or approximately the juice from half a lemon, depending on how big and juicy your lemon is.

 Plain flour: is best in this recipe.
 You can also use all purpose flour.
-Its important to use a flour that does not having any rising agents as we will be adding our own in the right amounts to help this cake rise.
+It's important to use a flour that does not have any rising agents as we will be adding our own in the right amounts to help this cake rise.